matter-labs/zksync-era/prover/docs/01_gcp_vm.md

 On the "Compute Engine" page choose the cluster suitable for creating VMs with GPU, and then click on "Create instance".

 We will need an GPU **L4** instance, so find the zone that is close to you geographically and has such instances.
 At the time of writing, `europe-west2` is one of the possible options.
+L4 is recommended as the cheapest option, but you may use a beefier machine if you need it.

 When you choose the region, set the following options: